David Bryant (triathlete): Personal

 Byant was born on 4 January 1989.
 He was born with a clubfoot in his right leg which sees him compete with a muscle mass differential of approximately 17% less than that of his left leg.
 He is an Accredited Practising Dietitian and Advanced Sports Dietitian.
 He has worked as a personal trainer.
 In 2021, he lives in Perth.

 Career

-In 2019, Bryant was categorised in para triathlon as PTS5.

-Bryant competed at the 2020 Summer Paralympics in PTS5 and finished seventh with a time of 1:02.30.